 Did you know that the State of Texas has a disposition plan to distribute all of your assets in the event that you do not leave behind a valid Will?
 Since every family is different, you can bet that your specific wishes do not exactly match what the State of Texas has set up for those who die without a valid Will.

-Even if you and the other parent are both alive and still married, you should take advantage of the opportunity to name a future potential guardian for your children in case both parents die in a common accident or disaster.
+Even if you and the other parent are both alive (whether married or not), you should take advantage of the opportunity to name a future potential guardian for your children in case both parents die in a common accident or disaster.
 Taking care of this in a Will reduces or eliminates many possible family arguments (and expensive legal battles) over who gets to raise your children in the event that you are not around to personally tell a judge who you want raising your children since you cannot do it yourself.

 Probate.
-The word "probate" has some really negative inferences in the minds of many people who do not understand how simple the Texas probate process can be if you have made the appropriate plans to dispose of your property after you die.
-The best way to ensure that the probate process will go smoothly after you pass away is to make sure that you have a valid Will (and update it as necessary) drafted by a Texas attorney.
+The word "probate" has some really negative implications in the minds of many people who do not understand how simple the Texas probate process can be if you have made the appropriate plans to dispose of your property after you die.
+The best way to ensure that the probate process will go smoothly after you pass away is to make sure that you have a valid up to date Will drafted by a Texas attorney.

 In Williamson County, the probate judge is currently Judge John McMaster in County Court at Law Number Four.

 Whether or not you have a Will, you can save your loved ones a lot of time and money if you make sure that all of your beneficiary designations for your bank accounts (savings and checking accounts), credit union accounts, IRA's, 401(k)'s, pension plans, brokerage accounts, life insurance policies, etc. are current and up to date.
-If the beneficiary designation is up to date when you die, then all that the beneficiary needs to do when you die is to provide a death certificate in order to receive the account balance or life insurance benefit.
+If the beneficiary designation is up to date when you die, then all that the beneficiary needs to do when you die is to provide a death certificate in order to receive the account balance or the life insurance benefit.
 Anything that you own that has a valid, up to date beneficiary designation actually bypasses the probate process entirely.
 That means your beneficiary does not have to wait for the probate process to gain control of the asset.
+Of course, it is important that you inform your beneficiaries about the details of any assets that they are supposed to inherit upon your death.

 If you have any questions about writing a Will, updating a Will, the Texas probate process, a durable power of attorney, a medical power of attorney, or a living will, please give me a call at 512-869-0131.
 I will be happy to speak to you about this on the phone or in my office.
 I can even make a house call to help you draft or update a Will if you cannot come to my office for some reason.
 Do your family a huge favor, do not put this off.